-Diversity is among the factors considered by the Board's Compensation Committee when evaluating candidates for positions on the Bank's Board of Directors.
-The Compensation Committee generally views and values diversity from the perspective of professional and life experiences and recognizes that diversity in professional and life experiences may include considerations of gender, race, national origin or other characteristics that can contribute to the Bank's strategic vision and mission.
+Diversity is among the factors considered by the Board's Nomination, Compensation and Operations Committee when evaluating candidates for positions on the Bank's Board of Directors.
+The Nomination, Compensation and Operations Committee generally views and values diversity from the perspective of professional and life experiences and recognizes that diversity in professional and life experiences may include considerations of gender, race, national origin or other characteristics that can contribute to the Bank's strategic vision and mission.
 Gender diversity was strengthened with the appointment of two female Directors who represent the shareholders of All Classes.
-Moreover, the fact that seven different nationalities are represented on the ten-member Board of Directors reflects the importance given to diversity by the Board of Directors.
+Moreover, the fact that six different nationalities are represented on the eight-member Board of Directors reflects the importance given to diversity by the Board of Directors.

+In response to feedback from our shareholders, we provide below enhanced disclosure regarding the diversity and skill sets of our board.
 The presence of different nationalities and cultures among our employees enhances Bladex's brand and makes us an attractive employer for talent acquisition.
 Having a multicultural work environment is one of our main strengths which facilitates business management across the region.
 The Bank's goal is to have all employees-regardless of their race, ethnicity, religion, age, gender, national origin, or other characteristics-feel valued, respected and accepted for their unique characteristics and contribution to Bladex.